 Currently, Saskatoon Light & Power (SL&P) buys most of its electricity from SaskPower, which uses fossil fuels.
 The Dundonald Avenue Solar Farm, a 2.2 megawatt solar power project, will enable SL&P to generate renewable electricity to the power grid for their customers in addition to the 1.6 megawatt Landfill Gas Generation Facility, which was commissioned in 2014.

-The Dundonald Avenue Solar Farm will lower annual power emissions by approximately 1,800 tonnes of carbon dioxide equivalent, which is comparable to removing 400 cars from the road.
+The Dundonald Avenue Solar Farm will lower annual power emissions by approximately 1,400 tonnes of carbon dioxide equivalent, which is comparable to removing 97 cars from the road each year.

 What is a Solar Farm?

 A solar farm is a large collection of photovoltaic (PV) solar panels.
 These panels absorb the sun's energy, convert it into electricity, and send the electricity to the power grid.

 City Council set aside a parcel of land (Parcel M) for solar development.
 An additional right-of-way immediately south of the parcel has also been included.
 (Click map for larger version.)

 The 14 acres of land between the CN railway tracks and the new Circle Drive South freeway has no commercial value and will be used for the project.
 This land has excellent sun exposure and is near existing underground electricity lines.

 The generated power from the Dundonald Avenue Solar Farm will be tied directly into the main power feed to Montgomery Place.
 Click on the Images tab to see renderings of approximately what a solar farm in this location would look like.

 The City will continue to look for locations and opportunities to generate solar energy to meet its goals.